-2. Choose music that is fairly simple to start with so you can learn to play together and get ‘used’ to each other, tackling the problem of ensemble before looking at more complex pieces.
+2. Choose music that is really very simple to start with, so you can learn to play together and get ‘used’ to each other, tackling the problem of ensemble before looking at more complex pieces.

 There is no doubt that duets are great fun and they force the student to ‘keep going’ and more importantly, keep the pulse or rhythm which is crucial when trying to improve reading abilities.
 Once you have decided on a speed for your duet and have started playing, never stop always keep going no matter how many mistakes you make.

 It is a good idea to keep swapping parts too; both pianists need to experience playing at the top (primo) and at the bottom or bass (secondo) of the piano.
 This allows them to learn to control the pedal which feels different when playing duets.
-It also feels different playing each part – the melody (usually in the primo part) needs different phrasing and consideration than the bass accompaniment (which is usually in the bass or secondo part).
+It also feels different playing each part; the melody, often in the primo part, needs different phrasing and consideration than the bass accompaniment, which is usually in the bass or secondo part.

-I hope this may have inspired you to have a go at duets.
-There are many great beginners volumes; have a look at Chester’s books, the Me and My Piano range, John Thompson’s volumes, Alfred’s books – they all have their own series.
+I hope this may have inspired you to try duets.
+There are many great beginners volumes: Chester’s books, the Me and My Piano range, John Thompson’s volumes, Alfred’s books – they all have their own series.
 More advanced players may enjoy easy classical selection books such as The Joy of Piano Duets (edited by Denes Agay) or Easy Classical Piano Duets (published by Music Sales).
-There are many duet ranges available so find one that is right for you and start playing.
+There are various duet ranges available, so find one that is right for you and start playing.